 Tell a personal story about how Indiana Humanities has impacted an organization in your community—through a grant, a Frankenstein Community Read program or an ALL-IN Block Party, a Community Conversation, a Next Indiana film discussion or Novel Conversations, for example.
 See how we’ve made an impact in your congressional district with the maps on the right-hand side of this page.

 2. Share your story—How has Indiana Humanities impacted your community?

 Write a letter to the editor, tell your friends on social media (#SavetheNEH) or discuss it over lunch with your colleagues.
 Make sure you tell us about that impact, too.

 Need some inspiration?
-Read this letter to the editor from our board of directors that has run in newspapers across the state.
+Read this letter to the editor from our board of directors that ran in newspapers across the state last year.